Sample super-hero HQ / base

 The main gym is of non-skid material, and is laid out as a regulation size basketball court.
 The walls of the room are cushioned, making them a bit springy.
 Along the east side of the floor are workout mats and step aerobics gear.

 The storage area above the locker rooms contains parallel and uneven bars, high bar, pommel horse, short horse, springboards, and a large mat suitable for floor exercises.
-(No still rings.)
+There are no still rings.

 The “Dock” is where large material shipments are received.
 MATRIX policy forbids being in costume while in the “Dock” area.
 This area extends through the second floor, and has storage shelves with boxes and a fair amount of dust.
 The boxes contain long term non-perishable supplies.